JamesSkemp/words/content/post/internet-explorer-virtual-pc-images-hidden-but-back.md

 +++
-title = "Internet Explorer Virtual PC images - hidden, but back" summary = "With Microsoft releasing Virtual PC images for testing on multiple versions of Internet Explorer, will we one day see similar options for testing on multiple operating systems?" draft = false comments = true date = "2008-09-04T21:38:00-05:00"
+title = "Internet Explorer Virtual PC images - hidden, but back" description = "With Microsoft releasing Virtual PC images for testing on multiple versions of Internet Explorer, will we one day see similar options for testing on multiple operating systems?" draft = false comments = true date = "2008-09-04T21:38:00-05:00"